RyanT95/WorkCalc/README.md

 # WorkCalc
-Simple console application to show when one should leave work based on their starting time and break length
+Simple console application to perform time-based calculations for work.

+* When one should leave work based on their starting time and break length, given an 8 hour working day.
+* How many hours (minus break) have been worked in the day, and other functions for time-sheets.

 ### Prerequisites